-Computational Biology, Experimental Evolutionary Biology
+Computational Biology, Systems Biology

 Dr. Amaral is also a professor of chemical and biological engineering at Northwestern University and an associate professor of medicine at Northwestern University School of Medicine.

 He may not be a cartographer in the traditional sense, but Northwestern University's Luís Amaral is building what could become the biologist's Google Maps.
 His tool—for navigating cells, not roads—would synthesize vast amounts of biological data into user-friendly "maps" that allow researchers to zoom in or out to see complicated cellular pathways at any scale of interest.